 Mak was named Senior Fellow of the Center for Humanities and Information at the Pennsylvania State University in 2015, and Faculty Fellow of the Illinois Program for Research in the Humanities in 2012.
 She has been the recipient of grants from the Social Sciences and Humanities Research Council of Canada, the Andrew W. Mellon Foundation, the Newberry Consortium for Renaissance Studies, and the Huntington Library.
 Before joining the University of Illinois, Mak was Post-Doctoral Fellow of the InterPARES Project on the preservation of digital records at the University of British Columbia, and SSHRC Post-Doctoral Fellow of the Faculty of Information and the Centre for Medieval Studies at the University of Toronto.

 Publications & Papers

 "Manuscript."
 In Cambridge Critical Concepts: Literature and Technology, edited by Adam Hammond.
-Cambridge: Cambridge UP, forthcoming.
+Cambridge: Cambridge University Press, accepted & forthcoming.